 Appel, Brian J.

-To send flowers in memory of Brian J. Appel, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Brian J. Appel, please visit our Heartfelt Sympathies Store.

 On February 11, 2020, Brian went where the good guys go because cancer sucks.

 Born on March 12, 1973, Brian moved from Caledonia to Middleville when he was 8 years old.
 It was the town where he planted roots and lived for his remaining adult years.
 Brian met his wife, Courtney (Rich), in 1999 and they were married in 2001.
 He became a father in 2003 to their daughter, Ebbie, and Brian and Courtney completed their family in 2006 with the birth of their son, Ryan.

 Brian was a kind man with a generous spirit and a loving heart, yet somehow those descriptors fall short on paper.
 His life was built upon a deep value of love and compassion.
 He put to use those values into his work as a builder, into his community, into his friendships and into his family.
 His driving force in life was kindness and generosity, in which he taught all who knew him that love is, in fact, a verb.

 Brian’s passion for life was challenged in 2016 when he was diagnosed with stage IV colon cancer.
 His purpose became that of survival, yet he continued to keep love and generosity at the center.
 He lived life boldly in these 3 years and shared himself with those closest to him.